I'm a Brazilian cinematographer currently based in Los Angeles.

 The bravest woman I know, fled Europe during WWII, and found in cinema a way to connect with others in a different land and how to teach me about my roots.
 She introduced me to European cinema early on and to her favorites: Hollywood classics.
 The inspiration she gave me ultimately led me to film school, where I was finally introduced to photography - where I fell in love with film and the photography process.

 I worked as a storyboard artist, film loader, 2nd and 1 AC during college, and entered the Leica Camera HQ in Brazil to learn more about the craft that enchanted me so.
-I spent years at Leica, working as Sales Manager.
+I spent years at Leica, working in Sales.

 In 2016 I received an MFA in Cinematography from the American Film Institute.
 I split my time between Brazil and the U.S. for the past years working as a DP and Camera Operator, and collaborating with manufacturers such as Zeiss and Schneider Optics.